Editorial Standards

 A Straight Answer On Anonymity

-You can leave your own information blank on Section C of the paper form, or choose not to share contact details online.
+You can leave your own information blank on Section C of the form to file anonymously.
 The IRS does not notify the subject about who reported them.
 That said, names, addresses, Taxpayer Identification Numbers if known, exact tax years, and good documentation make a real difference in whether your tip gets elevated.

 The What‑How‑Wow Framework For Form 3949‑A